Giant Gravitons and Volume Minimisation: The AdS case

 \para It is interesting that we also obtain a contribution to the $\log N$ correction to $\log \I$ due to the continuous degeneracy of the saddle-point.
 Explicitly, the saddle-point value $V(m_A^*)$ given in (\ref{eq: V at saddle}) gives rise to

 up to terms that are finite at large $N$.
 The index will generically receive further $\log N$ terms both from 1-loop fluctuations both around the $n_I$ saddle-points, and from higher order in $n_I$ corrections the giant graviton index asymptotic (\ref{eq: final GG index asymptotic}), neither of which we study here.
+Indeed, by including these other contributions, one would expect to recover the known $\log N$ coefficient obtained via the Bethe-Ansatz approach \cite{GonzalezLezcano:2019nca,GonzalezLezcano:2020yeb}.

 \para Let us finally note that if we \textit{do} choose to exploit the proposed `simple sum' reduction of the giant graviton expansion (\ref{eq: GG expn intro}), and thus sum only over the $\I_{(n_1,\dots,n_{D-2},0,0)}$, it is clear that we still arrive at the leading asymptotic (\ref{eq: BH asymptotic}).
 Now, the integral (\ref{eq: continuum approx}) is over just $(D-2)$ variables $n_A$, $A=1,\dots,D-2$, and the (now isolated) saddle-point lies at $n_A = m_A^*$.